MahanthiRaj/Django/README.md

 # Django

-step-1 :created a repository named Health Project in Django to manage our source code.
+step-1 :created a repository named  Django.

 step-2: created a virtual environment using the following command